 Increased gas mileage – the amount of work it takes for the car to drive is enhanced by rotating the tires regularly.

 When the tires are allowed to wear out evenly, the amount of gas used to propel the vehicle is reduced.
 Reduced gas equates to increased or possibly better mileage.

 Save money – Rotating the tires by yourself saves money, so is ensuring that the tires wear out evenly.

-Similarly, less gas means less expenses.
+Similarly, less gas means fewer expenses.
 Keeping the tires well maintained ensures that there will be fewer chances of slipping or skidding off the road, causing accidents.

 How Much Does the Rotation of Tires Cost?

 Pinning a price on the cost of balancing, rotation of tires and alignment is a bit tricky.
 Different dealers have varied prices.
-However, in average, balancing costs $40.
+However, on average, balancing costs $40.

 This has a range of $15 and $75, depending on the location visited and the type of warranty offered.
 Always watch out for coupons available if you seek this service.
 It can get lower than that.